ubco-mds-2018-labs/data533-lab3-levannia-liza/README.md

 ## Package Details

 The package functions of `myfitness` are described below.
 The use of the package is also demonstrated in the test file included in this repositry.
-The `myfitnesstests` folder contains the test files for the packages.

 `healthdata`
 This subpackage is meant to provide users a method of importing data as well as viewing the data interactively.